ga-wdi-boston/jquery-ajax-delete/README.md

 ## Objectives

-Make HTTP requests using `curl` and AJAX for:
+Make HTTP requests using `curl`, and AJAX for:

--   Creating a specific resource.
+-   Deleting a resource.

 ## Preparation